Women's suffrage in film: Early silent films, 1898–1915

 Comedies also used cross-dressing to parody suffragists.
 In the 1899 film Women's Rights, two men dressed as women unknowingly have their skirts nailed to a fence.
 Charlie Chaplin played a woman in the 1914 short film A Busy Day (originally titled A Militant Suffragette).
 Other films depicted women in male attire, including The Suffragette's Dream (1909), Méliès's For the Cause of Suffrage (1909), and A Cure for Suffragettes (1913, written by Anita Loos).

-Carrie Nation may have been the first suffragist to be the subject of a film, though it was her hatchet-wielding temperance actions that were caricatured in The Kansas Saloon Smashers and Why Mr. Nation Wants a Divorce (both released in 1901).
+Carrie Nation may have been the first suffragist to be the subject of a film, though it was her hatchet-wielding temperance actions that were caricatured in Kansas Saloon Smashers and Why Mr. Nation Wants a Divorce (both released in 1901).

-Not all early films were anti-suffrage.
+Not all early films opposed suffrage.
 In 1911 and 1912, Alma Webster Powell published two pro-suffrage photoplays.
 One of these, The First Woman Jury in America, was made into a film starring Flora Finch.
-Our Mutual Girl, a weekly serial that began in 1914 to promote Mutual Film, had several pro-suffrage chapters; in one, the heroine attended a suffrage meeting in Times Square and was introduced to Harriot Stanton Blatch and Inez Milholland.
+Our Mutual Girl, a weekly serial that began in 1914 to promote Mutual Film, had several pro-suffrage chapters.
+In one, the heroine attended a suffrage meeting in Times Square and was introduced to Harriot Stanton Blatch and Inez Milholland.

 Newsreels

 Documentary news footage of suffrage demonstrations could present the movement in a positive or negative light.
 In 1908, British suffragettes invited news cameras to film a rally in Hyde Park, London; the footage became the first news coverage of women's suffrage on film.
 But newsreels could also present documentary footage of the suffrage movement in a sensationalized manner.
 For example, the newsreel Suffragettes Again (1913) showed firefighters attempting to put out a large fire supposedly set by British suffragettes.
-News cameras documented suffragist Emily Davison's 1913 suicide and her funeral.
+News cameras documented suffragist Emily Davison's 1913 death at the Epsom Derby and her funeral procession.

-Fictional comedies like How Women Win (1911) and Was He a Suffragette (1912) incorporated documentary or newsreel footage of real suffrage demonstrations, as did Votes for Women, the 1912 melodrama produced by suffragists.
+Fictional comedies like How Women Win (1911) and Was He a Suffragette (1912) incorporated documentary or newsreel footage of real suffrage demonstrations, as did Votes for Women (1912) a melodrama produced by suffragists.

-Thomas Edison recorded speeches by prominent American suffragists for his Kinetophone, an early system for synchronized sound, in 1913, but the resulting film is lost.
+Thomas Edison recorded speeches by prominent American suffragists for his Kinetophone, an early system for synchronized sound, in 1913, but the resulting film has since been lost.